 - 2.1 The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals.
 These reports are:- - 1.
-The Capital and Treasury Management Strategy (this report), which covers:- - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; - an investment strategy (the parameters on how investments are to be managed). - 2.
-The Mid-Year Treasury Management Report which will update Council with the progress of the capital position, update prudential indicators as necessary, and consider whether the Treasury Strategy is delivering its objectives or whether any policies require revision. - 3.
-Annual Strategy report (reported to Council in June).
-This provides details of actual performance compared to the estimates. - 2.2 The above reports are required to be adequately scrutinised before being recommended to the Council.
-This role is undertaken by the Review Committee.
-In addition, the Executive will receive quarterly updates of the capital programme position.
+The Capital and Treasury Management Strategy (this report), which covers:- - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; and, - an investment strategy (the parameters on how investments are to be managed). - 2.
+The Mid-Year Treasury Management Report which will update Council with the progress of the capital position, update prudential indicators as necessary, and consider whether the Treasury Strategy is delivering its objectives or whether any policies require revision. - Annual Strategy report (reported to Council in June/July).
+This provides details of actual performance of prudential and treasury indicators compared to the estimates within this report. - 2.2 The above reports are required to be adequately scrutinised before being recommended to the Council.
+This role is undertaken by the Overview & Scrutiny Committee. - 2.3 In addition to the three major reports detailed above, from 2023/24 quarterly reporting is also required.
+However, these additional reports do not have to be reported to Full Council/Board but do require to be adequately scrutinised.